• How they can solve this issue without tapping on any trouble

 Here is your answer to the question of why I am not getting traffic to my website:

-There could be many reasons that make you end up thinking, “why is my website not getting enough traffic?”
+There could be many reasons behind, “why is your website not getting traffic.”

 From outdated marketing practices, poor SEO push, and difficult website navigation to targeting difficult keywords, anything can play the devil card.